 Your choice of accommodation can significantly impact your safari experience.
 Here are the best options based on your budget and preferences:

-Note: Park fees in the Serengeti are approximately $70-80 per person per day.
+Park entry fees in Serengeti National Park are approximately $70–$80 per person per day, depending on the season and regulations.

 The Serengeti National Park is a vast and diverse ecosystem, offering unique safari experiences in different regions.
 Whether you’re drawn to the Great Migration, predator sightings, or dramatic river crossings, understanding the key characteristics of the Ndutu, Seronera, and Western Corridor areas will help you plan the perfect safari.
 Here’s a detailed comparison of these three iconic safari areas.